 The ocean has been a prominent and enigmatic feature in myth and folklore across cultures worldwide.
 It is often depicted as a source of nourishment and life, holding immense power and mystery within its depths.
 In some tales, the ocean is personified as a deity or spiritual being, governing the seas and influencing the fates of sailors and adventurers.
 Conversely, it can also be portrayed as a fearsome, treacherous and unpredictable force, capable of unleashing devastating storms and swallowing entire ships without a trace.
-The prevalence of the ocean in folklore reflects humanity's awe, respect, and underlying fear of the vast and infinite expanse of the sea.
-One very profound way of understanding and giving meaning to the ocean in myth and folklore is to recognize it as a symbol of the unconscious.
+In legends, myths and folktales throughout the world, the presence of the ocean as the background setting or obstacle to be overcome often comes with stories of transformation, of courage and bravery, as well as tragedy, as well as stories of wonder and bridging the unbridgeable, or finding something hidden in the depths.
+The ocean serves as a metaphor for our own human struggle to contend with other aspects of our lives that are similarly awe-inspiring, courage-requiring, tragic and overwhelming as well as the hidden aspects that lie deep beneath the surface of our consciousness beckoning us to bravely explore.

-In the Inuit tale of Sedna, a woman is deceived by her husband and betrayed by her father only to find herself drowning.
+In the Inuit tale of Sedna, a woman is deceived by her husband however, in the process of being saved by her father, is also betrayed by her father (her only trusted relative) who drowns her in the ocean.
 In the underwater world she transforms from victim to powerful agent, becoming the goddess of the underworld and the source from whom all humans must depend for their food.
-Similarly to how the ocean serves as a symbol for the unconscious in the folktale of the Dragon and Crane, drowning forces Sedna to reckon with the uncomfortable and painful truth of her past, up until then her own power was a shadow, hidden just below the surface of her own awareness.
-It is through living in that uncomfortable place, as painful as it is, that she finds her power, her identity and her gift to others.
+In this story the ocean serves as both the cause of Sedna’s death, as well as a place where she undergoes a deep reckoning with the uncomfortable and painful truth of her past.
+Up until then her father’s untrustworthiness, as well as her own power, was a shadow, hidden just below the surface of her own awareness.
+It is through living in that uncomfortable place, hat she finds her power, her identity and her gift to others.
 I love how this suggests that what is hidden from us may be painful, and ugly, but also at the same time, may also be something that once realized, may help us reach our full potential.
 Once again, what happens above the surface of the water and below, mimics the archetype of Yin and Yang, illustrating how opposite forces are interconnected and interdependent.
 Through exploring folktales like Sedna and the Dragon and Crane, we gain a deeper understanding of the necessity for harmony between conflicting elements in the universe and within ourselves.
 By embracing the lessons of this archetype, folklore guides us towards a greater awareness of the intricacies of life and the significance of finding equilibrium amidst opposing forces.

 In all three folktales, the ocean is great primordial saltwater womb of sorts, playing a vital role the birth of something new, or a transformation or rite-of-passage, often also involving grief, loss or pain.
 In the Vietnamese story, the ocean is the element from which the Dragon comes, leading to the magical coupling with a Crane which results in one hundred eggs.
 However, despite the heartbreak from their tragic separation in the end, there is a sense of joy that their progeny live on, a physical manifestation of the coupling of both land and sea.
 In the Inuit tale, Sedna’s drowning in the salt water can be symbolic of the depth to which she bravely descended into the salty tears of her own pain, and only then is she able to come to awareness of her true power and step into a more powerful and life-giving Goddess of the Underworld.
 In the Irish folktale, by returning to the ocean Selkie must lose her family and her only child, a heartbreaking choice she has to make in order to find herself again.